teachers

 Digital photography

-After a course in literary preparatory class, Mélissa studied in Patrick Tosani's studio at the Beaux-Arts de Paris, from which she graduated in 2013.
-She is a member of the collective workshop Le Houloc in Aubervilliers and collaborates with different structures as a guest artist for artistic workshops.
+Mélissa studied in Patrick Tosani's studio at the Beaux-Arts de Paris, graduating in 2013.
+She is a member of the Le Houloc collective workshop in Aubervilliers, collaborates with various organizations as an artist-in-residence and has been represented by Galerie Jocelyn Wolff since June 2024.

-Melissa experiments with the possibilities and limitations of the image.
-What she loves about photography is its ambiguity, the multiple possibilities of evocation and projection it deploys.
+Melissa experiments with the possibilities and limits of the image.
+What she loves about photography is its ambiguity, its multiple possibilities for evocation and projection.
 Her images are a way of questioning the transitory.
-They often explore forms and notions linked to the representation of the intimate, with a recurrent attention to gesture.
-She is interested in the sideways, turning angles, the presence of seemingly secondary objects or forms but opening a space of play between documentary and fiction.
-In the end, her images often exist in dialogue, but also in confrontation or even confusion with other genres and mediums such as cinema or literature.
+They often explore forms and notions linked to the representation of the intimate, with a recurring focus on gesture.
+She is interested in sideways and turning angles, in the presence of seemingly secondary objects or forms that open up a playground between documentary and fiction.
+Ultimately, her images often exist in dialogue, but also in confrontation or even confusion with other genres and media, such as cinema or literature.

-"The compositions that the artist makes during his exhibitions reveal that space is one of his areas of experimentation.
-His photographs, through the diversity of their formats, are like snippets of a score to be recomposed.
-We notice that the intervals between the works are just as important as those where they are superimposed.
-They suggest a para-cinematographic approach where the spectator activates his own sequences by collecting and arranging the scenes according to the circulation of his body and his gaze. "(...)
+"The compositions the artist creates in her exhibitions reveal that space is one of her areas of experimentation.
+Her photographs, with their diverse formats, are like snippets of a score to be recomposed.
+The intervals between works are just as important as those in which they are superimposed.
+They suggest a para-cinematographic approach in which the viewer activates his or her own sequences, collecting and arranging scenes as the body and gaze circulate. "(...)
 Extract from a text by Thomas Fort